spxcepvnk/tracks/README.md

 2. Click on the .torrent file link to download it
 3. Open the file with your torrent client to start downloading the music

+You can download the .torrent files also from [PandaCD](https://pandacd.io/artist/1048-spxcepvnk/)

 ## Support My Work

 If you enjoy my music and want to support me, consider buying my tracks on [Bandcamp](https://spxcepvnk.bandcamp.com)!
 Your support means the world to me and helps me create more music.